Heaton Norris Girl

 I just played on the streets with whoever was around.
 There was a family called Smith.
 The father, I believe, was a bricklayer and the children were named Sheila, Harry, Billy and Beryl.
 I was a bit younger than Beryl.
-Sheila may have been about 9 or 10 and Harry was the next in age.
+Sheila may have been about nine or ten and Harry was the next in age.
 One day, whilst playing with them they decided we should climb the wall and go into the garden of Stockport High School, which was across the road from the Monkey Nut Field.
 The reason for us going there was to get apples from the fruit trees the school grew.
 I think this was called ‘sapping’.

 I had no trouble climbing the wall and was soon gathering fallen fruit.
 When it came time to get back over the wall I had trouble.
 I think I became scared of the height.
 Harry came to my rescue and helped me.
 Thanks Harry, I’ve never forgotten your kindness.
 I never got an apple though.
 I think that Sheila took them home and stewed them.
 They did not have a mum - I think someone said she had died.

 My dad had visiting rights to see me and he would come and take me to Cale Green Park.
 I never held his hand as it always felt uncomfortable.
 He took me one time to Pott Shrigley and we walked in a wood or forest.
 He took to a tree where he carved our initials and hearts.